 Particulate matter emissions means all particulate matter, other than uncombined water, emitted to the ambient air as measured by applicable reference methods, or an equivalent or alternate method, specified in 40 C.F.R.
 Part 60 Appendix A as of the effective date of the federal final rule published by EPA in the Federal Register on February 27, 2014 (79 FR 11257), or by a test method specified in these rules or any supplement thereto, with the exception of condensable particulate matter.

-Particulate matter emissions means all finely divided solid or liquid materials other than uncombined water, emitted to the ambient air as measured by applicable test methods and procedures described in R18-2-311.
+Particulate matter emissions means all finely divided solid or liquid material, other than uncombined water, emitted to the ambient air.